Work Hours in a Month: 2026 Planning Guide for Field Service Owners

 August 2026 will have 21 working days (with August 1 falling on a weekend), and there are no federal holidays.
 This results in 168 available technician hours - the same as June 2026 - despite August having 31 calendar days compared to June’s 30.

-This is a common fallacy.
-People assume that longer calendar months automatically create more capacity for billable work.
+A common fallacy: longer calendar months do not mean more capacity.
 This is not the case.
 For HVAC businesses, August is typically a peak-demand month where overtime increases on top of the same 168-hour baseline, rather than expanding it.
 Planning should be based on working days and available labor hours, not calendar length.

 A longer calendar month does not mean more available hours.
 August has more calendar days than June but the same paid workday count.